Jakub Wesołowski

-Jakub Wesołowski, also known as Kuba Wesołowski, (born 7 May 1985, Warsaw) is a Polish film, television and theatre actor as well as journalist.
+Jakub Wesołowski, also known as Kuba Wesołowski, (born 7 May 1985, in Warsaw) is a Polish film, television and theatre actor as well as journalist.

 Life and career

 He was born on 7 May 1985 in Warsaw.
 He is a graduate of the Marie Curie-Skłodowska High School No. 23 in Warsaw, as well as the Collegium Civitas.

 Since 2003, he has been playing the role of Igor Nowak in TVN Channel's TV soap opera Na Wspólnej.
 Between 2008 and 2014, he appeared on historical television series Czas honoru where he played the character of Michał Konarski, one of the Silent Unseens and from 2011 to 2013, he played the main role in Komisarz Alex, the Polish version of Inspector Rex comedy-drama TV series.
 In 2013, he was nominated for the Wiktor Award for Best TV Actor.

 He also participated in a number of entertainment programs such as Dancing with the Stars: Taniec z gwiazdami (2005) and Little Giants talent show (2016).
 He appeared on the music video to the "Od A do Z" (From A to Z) song by Queens.